grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 -validation.reject-old-samples.max-age=12h
 ```

-Use the output of the script as input to mimirtool config convert.
+Use the output of the script as input to run the `mimirtool` configuration conversion.

 After conversion, you can use the following script to transform the converted flags back into JSON: